 Meanwhile, in California…

-The California complaint has a slightly different wrinkle than the Chicago one.
+The California report has a slightly different wrinkle than the Chicago one.
 The California workers say that CAL/OSHA failed to act on their behalf after employees filed a grievance that McDonald's mishandled safety concerns and put workers in "imminent danger."

 The filing with the California Labor & Workforce Development Agency and CAL/OSHA, and served on McDonald's, gave the chain 33 days to rectify the situation.
 If the company fails to comply, both the state of California and the workers could sue McDonald's for each violation perpetrated against each employee.